-Here are two ways to give thanks to God for everything … right now … today … in this present hardship of the Coronavirus outbreak, as a way to prepare for Easter as never before.
+Here are two ways to give thanks to God for everything … right now … today … in this present hardship of the coronavirus outbreak, as a way to prepare for Easter as never before.

 1. Start a gratitude list with your family (or on your own if you live alone).
 Like my daughter Ashley used to do for answered prayers, get a quart jar and make it a collection place for spontaneous notes of thanksgiving from everyone in the family.
 Or hang words of thanksgiving on the clips of your chain garland if you own our Ever Thine Home resource How Do I Love Thee.
 Practice this verse and give thanks for everything even if it doesn’t feel like a good thing.
-Keeping your lists in view.
+Keep your lists in view.
 Your heart will need the reminder in the days to come.